nehpetsde/nfc-iop/docs/pp/link-management.rst

 versions differ then the more advanced implementation may decide if it can fall back to the <major>.<minor> version of the peer device.

-.. admonition:: Interoperability Test Assumption
+.. admonition:: Interoperability Test Requirement

-   The interoperability test scenarios assume that NFC devices implement at least LLCP Version 1.1.
+   The interoperability test scenarios require that NFC devices implement at least LLCP Version 1.1.

 The *Maximum Information Unit Extension (MIUX)* parameter indicates